 - GMB features and what they are used for

 - How to use these features to promote local search for businesses

-For the last few years, but now during COVID-19 more than ever, the first thing individuals do when thinking about visiting a local business is a Google search of the establishment.
+For the last few years the first thing individuals do when thinking about visiting a local business is a Google search of the establishment.
 Prior to March 2020, this was happening often, though usually individuals would only search for a business the first time they planned to visit.
 Now — as everything remains in flux — there are a lot of unknowns about going to restaurants, stores, entertainment venues and shopping centers.
 Community members are turning to you and your business to provide guidance; And the simplest way to do so is through Google My Business.

 As with any other digital social profile, Google My Business has a range of customization options and features that let you tell the complete story of your local business identity.
 Updating each of these regularly (weekly, if possible) bodes well for you in local search results.
 Regular posting shows searchers — and the search engine — that you are active and promotes engagement.

 Searchers love imagery.
 It helps potential customers get a real feel for the products and goods your local business offers.

 Photos of your business’s exterior help customers find your business on the street more easily when they go to visit it.
 Note, too, that stock photos are harmful when used in this situation.
 Why?
 Ask yourself: If you looked at a restaurant and saw only stock images of food and nothing house-made, would you trust that they would provide a delicious meal?
 Probably not.

 Posts are important for local engagement because they serve as yet another place to share information that would typically be promoted on a Facebook or Instagram page, without excluding community members who may not use popular social media for one reason or another.